ZukaZamam3e/catan-logger-react/README.md

 The API is hosted at https://catan-logger-api.azurewebsites.net using .NET Core 6.0.

 This will also be using a SQL Server database that is host by Azure.

+Source code is hosted in Azure DevOps with CI/CD pipelines deploying to an Azure App Service.

+I will update this code periodically.